|

 CHELLE:

-English nickname for French Michelle,
+English short form of French Michelle,

 meaning "who is like God?"